-Goldwyn School recognises that children are capable of abusing their peers.
-Peer on peer abuse can take many forms, including (but not limited to) bullying, cyberbullying, hazing (initiation type violence), sexualised bullying and violence and sexting.
-The school is mindful that some potential issues may by be affected by the gender, age, ability and culture of those involved.

-- Goldwyn School believes that abuse is abuse and it will never be tolerated, dismissed or minimised.
-The school will ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and to ensure that children recognise warning signs and supports of support both within the school and externally (such as Kent Police, ChildLine etc.).
-Further information can be found in - Relationships and Sex Education Policy - E-Safety Policy - SMSC Policy - Behaviour & Wellbeing Policy - Pupils who have experienced peer on peer abuse will be supported by: - Offering them an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate. - o Providing reassurance and continuous support - Working with the wider community and local/national organisations to provide further or specialist advice and guidance - Pupils who are alleged to have abused other pupils will be helped by: - Discussing what happened, establishing the specific concern and the need for behaviour to change - o Informing parents/carers to help change the attitude and behaviour of the child - o Providing appropriate education and support - Sanctioning them in line with school behaviour/discipline policy.
+- All members of staff at Goldwyn School recognise that children are capable of abusing their peers.
+Peer on peer abuse can take many forms, including (but not limited to) bullying, cyberbullying, gender-based abuse, hazing (initiation type violence), sexually harmful behaviour and violence and 'sexting'.
+The school is mindful that some potential issues may by be affected by the gender, age, ability and culture of those involved. - Goldwyn School believes that abuse is abuse and it will never be tolerated, dismissed or minimised.
+Any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures, as outlined in Section 7, above and in accordance with Kent Safeguarding Children Board procedures. - Goldwyn School is aware of the potential gender issues that can be prevalent when dealing with peer on peer abuse including but not limited to, being sexually touched/assaulted or being subject to initiation/hazing type violence. - Further information about the schools response to specific allegations of abuse against pupils can be located in additional policies (e.g. behaviour, anti-bullying, e-safety etc.) - The school will respond to cases of "sexting" (or Youth Produced Sexual Imagery) in line with the UKCCIS "Sexting in Schools and Colleges" guidance and KSCB guidance. - Further information in relation to the schools approach to "sexting" can be found in the school e-Safety Policy. (in the accessible IT folder (Info for staff) - The school will take steps to minimise the risk of all forms of peer on peer abuse.
+We will ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and to ensure that children recognise warning signs and supports of support both within the school and externally (such as Kent Police, ChildLine etc.). - Pupils who have experienced peer on peer abuse will be supported by: - Offering them an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate. - Providing reassurance and continuous support - Working with the wider community and local/national organisations to provide further or specialist advice and guidance - Pupils who are alleged to have abused other pupils will be helped by: - Discussing what happened, establishing the specific concern and the need for behaviour to change - Informing parents/carers to help change the attitude and behaviour of the child - Providing appropriate education and support - Sanctioning them in line with school behaviour/discipline policy.
 This may include official warnings, detentions, removal of privileges (including denial of online access), fixed-term and permanent exclusions. - Speaking with police or other local services (such as early help or children's specialist services) as appropriate - Further information about the schools response to allegations of abuse against pupils can be located in (Behaviour & Wellbeing policy, anti-bullying policy, e- safety Policy.). - Goldwyn School is aware of and will follow the KSCB procedures (www.kscb.org.uk) for supporting children who are at risk of harm as a result of their own behaviour.

-19. Safeguarding children with special educational needs and disabilities
+19. Safeguarding Children with Special Educational Needs and Disabilities